-Carey has said that if it had refused to permit the investment in Global Forestry, the investment would still have been effected with a different SIPP provider.
-But I don't think it's fair and reasonable to say that Carey shouldn't compensate Mr G for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found Carey did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr G's application to hold the Global Forestry investment in its SIPP.
+Carey might say that if it hadn't permitted the Global Forestry and Carbon Credits investments in its SIPPs, that the switch and investments would still have been effected with a different SIPP provider.
+But I don't think it's fair and reasonable to say that Carey shouldn't compensate Mr D for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found Carey did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have permitted the investments into its SIPPs.